 Without further ado, here are the in-depth reviews for kayaks for heavy people.

 Wilderness Systems is a very reputable industry brand and their Pungo 120 is one of the most classic all-around kayaks of all time.
-Therefore, WS wanted to take the success they had with their 120 and go bigger.
+Therefore, Wilderness Systems wanted to take the success they had with their 120 and go bigger.

 The cockpit is a forgiving 57 inches in length with a console that can be removed for easy entry.
 The console has molds for holding a drink and two smaller ones that could work for fishing lures, snacks, or a camera if you’re paddling in flat water.